ryar001/shopify_api/GEMIINI.md

 - Prioritize readable, reliable, and testable code.
 If rules conflict, readability for a mid-level developer is the highest priority.

 **Project Context & Workflow**
 - Always read `PLANNING.md` at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
-Create one at root if not available
+Create a `PLANNING.md` at root if not available
 - Check `TASK.md` before starting a new task.
 If the task isn’t listed, add it with a brief description and today's date.
-Create one at root if not available
+Create a `TASK.md` at root if not available
 - Use consistent naming conventions, file structure, and architecture patterns as described in `PLANNING.md`.
 - Use the `venv_linux` virtual environment for all Python commands.
 Ensure dependencies from `requirements.txt` or `pyproject.toml` are installed.